eSentire/grape/README.md

 To see all of the available make targets: `make help`.

 > On windows you may have to run something like dos2unix
-> to convert the bash shell scripts that are used to run
+> to convert the bash shell scripts or use WSL2 or a linux VM
-> the demos in `samples/*/run.sh`.
-This will enable commands
+> to run > the demos in `samples/*/run.sh`.
+This will enable
-> like `make demo01` to work.
+>  commands like `make demo01` to work.

 ### Help